Birth and Adoption of a Child

 Documents and Resources

-Prospective parents can gain valuable insights and practical tips during an employee webinar about leaves of absence and benefits related to birth and adoption.
 This comprehensive webinar offered by the Human Resources benefits team is at various times throughout the year.
 Discover how to navigate benefits, leaves of absence, paid time off, and the Buckeye Baby program.
-Get your questions answered by our knowledgeable benefits consultants and Buckeye Baby team during the Q&A session that follows the presentation.
+Get your questions answered by our knowledgeable benefits analysts and Buckeye Baby team during the Q&A session that follows the presentation.
 Register for a session in BuckeyeLearn.

 Related Benefits, Services and Programs

 You may enroll a child in your health plan via Workday within 30 days of the birth, adoption, placement for adoption or legal guardianship.
 You may also change to another eligible medical plan at this time.
-Upon enrollment, the plan covers charges from the date of the event.
+Upon enrollment, the plan covers eligible health care expenses incurred from the date of the event.
+Documentation of legal guardianship is required.

 Your child’s Social Security number

-Your child’s Social Security number or individual taxpayer identification number (ITIN) is requested when you enroll your child.
-If you have not yet obtained a Social Security number for your child, you may enroll your child and let the Office of Human Resources know when you have the number.
+Your child’s Social Security number (SSN) or individual taxpayer identification number (ITIN) is requested when you enroll your child.
+If you have not yet obtained an SSN for your child, you may enroll your child and let the Office of Human Resources know when you have the number.

 If you don’t apply for your child’s SSN at the hospital or wish to apply for your baby’s number at a Social Security office, visit the Social Security Administration website for more information.

-After enrolling your dependent, you must verify your child’s eligibility for coverage under the Ohio State health plans.
+Following enrollment, you must verify dependent eligibility for coverage under the Ohio State health plans.
 A verification packet will be mailed to your home address by Alight.
-Please follow the instructions in the packet and submit the required documentation via Workday prior to the due date to avoid losing your dependent’s health coverage.
+Please follow the instructions in the packet and submit the required documentation prior to the due date.
+Failure to provide complete documentation will result in coverage termination for any dependent(s) not verified.

-You may want to consider purchasing Voluntary Group Term Life Insurance (VGTLI) for your child or changing the amount of life insurance you currently purchase for yourself (see Life Insurance).
+You may want to consider purchasing Voluntary Group Term Life Insurance (VGTLI) for your child or changing the amount of life insurance you currently purchase for yourself or a spouse (see Life Insurance).
+Birth, adoption or legal guardianship allows employees who are not currently at the benefit maximum to elect or increase VGTLI spouse up to $50,000 or employee coverage by one salary increment with no EOI required.
 You may enroll in Workday within 30 days of the event.

 A Flexible Spending Account (FSA) allows you to pay for eligible health care and/or dependent care expenses through pre-tax payroll deductions.
 You may elect to participate in or change the amount you contribute to your Health Care FSA and/or Dependent Care FSA by enrolling or changing elections in Workday within 30 days of the event.